 The School's operating and non-operating revenues in 2019 were based on the School's full-time equivalent (FTE) and the School's federal grant funding received throughout the year.
-The increase in School's revenue was primarily caused by the increase in student enrollment.
-The School's most significant expenses, "Purchased Services: Management Fees" and "Purchased Services: Federal Grant Programs" are a result of the management agreement in place between the School and Chippewa Community School, LLC.
-The agreement provides that specific percentages of the revenues received by the School will be paid to Chippewa Community School, LLC to fund operations (see notes to the financial statements, note 8).
+The decrease in School's revenue was primarily caused by the decrease in student enrollment.
+The School's most significant expenses, "Purchased Services" are a result of the management agreement in place between the School and EEG, LLC.
+The agreement between the School and EEG, LLC provides that specific percentages of the revenues received by the School will be paid to EEG, LLC to fund operations (see notes to the financial statements, note 7).

-The changes in pension and OPEB expenses are primarily associated to changes in the School's proportionate share of the net pension liability, net OPEB liability/asset and related accruals.
+The overall increase in operating expenses was caused by the changes in pension and OPEB which were primarily associated to changes in the School's proportionate share of the net pension liability, net OPEB liability/asset and related accruals.
 As previously indicated, these items are explained in detail within their respective notes.